How to Make Polymer Clay Beads and Charms

 key ring with pink and blue beaded key chains and pretzel and croissant clay charms.

 Bag charms are the latest must-have accessory and a fun way to personalize any bag.
-I began thinking about creative ways to make this trend my own and decided to try making beads and charms from polymer clay in various shapes and colors.
+I began thinking about creative ways to make this trend my own and decided to try making beads and charms in various shapes and colors from polymer clay.

 After a lot of trial and error, I’m happy to share how I made the croissant, fruit, and round beads for my beaded bag charms.